Intraday Vs Positional Trading: Which One Should You Prefer?

-Stock market traders adopt different kinds of trading strategies to try and make profits in the stock market.
-However, if we broadly categories these trading techniques and think of the most popular ones, we get that is intraday trading, swing trading, and positional trading.
-In this article, we will highlight the differences between intraday trading and positional trading since the contrast between the two is a stark one.
-After you go through the “intraday trading vs positional trading” comparison, you will be better fit to select the appropriate approach for yourself.
+Stock market traders adopt different trading strategies to make profits in the stock market.
+However, if we broadly categorize these trading techniques and think of the most popular ones, we get intraday trading, swing trading, and positional trading.
+However, it is essential to understand the difference between intraday trading and position trading.
+In this article, we will discuss the key differences between intraday and positional trading since the contrast between the two is stark.
+After you go through the “positional trading vs intraday trading” comparison, you can choose the appropriate trading strategy for yourself.

 What is Intraday Trading?